kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 ### Create some common functions

 We create two common functions
 - Function `createContent()` to create a KUC Tabs.
-And for preventing DOM manipulations, we created the `isborderVisible` option.
+And for preventing DOM manipulations, we created the `isBorderVisible` option.
-You can set Kintone native fields to Tabs content without DOM manipulation setting the `isborderVisible: false` option.
+You can set Kintone native fields to Tabs content without DOM manipulation setting the `isBorderVisible: false`.
-- Function `addTabsToDom` to append the Tabs to the specified space.
+- Function `addTabsToDom()` to append the Tabs to the specified space.

 ```javascript
 function createTabs(contents, isBorderVisible) {